 Businesses lose $2378 per second simply because they don’t understand that customer service should be the priority of each and every company.

-No marketing can replace poor customer service.
-While good customer service can work for you as a sales, marketing, and good-PR machine.
+Remember, good customer service can work for you as a sales, marketing, and good-PR machine.

 Customer service has an impact on a lot of different things, such as trust, loyalty, frequency of purchases, shopping cart value, etc.